 - 1. Any changes made to these regulations are approved by the Dean by means of separate decisions, after consultation with the Service Teaching Users' Council. - 2.
 No changes made will affect the current academic year unless it is reasonable to suppose that the interests of students will not be adversely affected. - 3.
-None of the changes may, to the detriment of the student, influence any decisions concerning a student that are made by the Board of Examiners on the basis of these regulations.
+Changes made in the regulations cannot lead to a modification of a decision already taken, which is detrimental to the student.